compling-potsdam/misc-courses/syllabi/ss22-nlu-lit.md

 #### Background Material

 - David Schlangen.
 2021.
 Targeting the Benchmark: On Methodology in Current Natural Language Processing Research.
 In Proceedings of ACL 2021, pages 670–674, Online.
-Association for Computational Linguistics.
+Association for Computational Linguistics. [[pdf]](https://aclanthology.org/2021.acl-short.85/)
 - Schlangen, D. 2019.
 Language Tasks and Language Games: On Methodology in Current Natural Language Processing Research.
-CoRR 2019  [an older, but longer version of the above that focusses more on the distinction between tasks and games]
+CoRR 2019  (an older, but longer version of the above that focusses more on the distinction between tasks and games) [[pdf]](https://clp.ling.uni-potsdam.de/bibliography/Schlangen-2019-1/)
-- a recent talk of mine, [Are We Nearly There Yet?
-On NLU and NL-Use](https://clp.ling.uni-potsdam.de/talks/index.html#nearlythere) that starts from the same puzzle (indeed, the same slides); with video of the talk, if you feel like listening to another hour of me talking.
+- a recent talk of mine, "[Are We Nearly There Yet?
+On NLU and NL-Use](https://clp.ling.uni-potsdam.de/talks/index.html#nearlythere)", that starts from the same puzzle (indeed, the same slides); with video of the talk, if you feel like listening to another hour of me talking.
 - very recent (2022-04-18) blog post by Emily Bender, [On NYT Magazine on AI: Resist the Urge to be Impressed](https://medium.com/@emilymenonbender/on-nyt-magazine-on-ai-resist-the-urge-to-be-impressed-3d92fd9a0edd)
 - A class that's actually on the *how* of NLU: Chris Potts' [CS224U: Natural Language Understanding](https://web.stanford.edu/class/cs224u/)
 - Again Chris Potts, with [Perspectives on meaning and interpretation](https://web.stanford.edu/class/linguist130a/materials/ling130a-meaning-interpretation.pdf)